What Are Bones and What Do They Do?

 - Skeletal muscle is attached by cord-like tendons to bone, such as in the legs, arms, and face.
-Skeletal muscles are called striated (STRY-ay-ted) because they are made up of fibers that have horizontal stripes when viewed under a microscope.
-These muscles help hold the skeleton together, give the body shape, and help it with everyday movements (known as voluntary muscles because you can control them).
+Skeletal muscles are called striated (pronounced: STRY-ay-ted) because they are made up of fibers that have horizontal stripes when viewed under a microscope.
+These muscles help hold the skeleton together, give the body shape, and help it with everyday movements (known as voluntary muscles because you can control their movement).
 They can contract (shorten or tighten) quickly and powerfully, but they tire easily.

 - Smooth, or involuntary, muscle is also made of fibers, but this type of muscle looks smooth, not striated.
 We can't consciously control our smooth muscles; rather, they're controlled by the nervous system automatically (which is why they're also called involuntary).
 Examples of smooth muscles are the walls of the stomach and intestines, which help break up food and move it through the digestive system.
 Smooth muscle is also found in the walls of blood vessels, where it squeezes the stream of blood flowing through the vessels to help maintain blood pressure.
 Smooth muscles take longer to contract than skeletal muscles do, but they can stay contracted for a long time because they don't tire easily.

 - Cardiac muscle is found in the heart.
 The walls of the heart's chambers are composed almost entirely of muscle fibers.
 Cardiac muscle is also an involuntary type of muscle.
 Its rhythmic, powerful contractions force blood out of the heart as it beats.